Louis-CharlesBiron/canvasDotEffect/readme.md

      * Used to make an object follow a custom path
      * @param {Number} duration: duration of the animation in ms
      * @param {Function} easing: easing function
-     * @param {Function?} action: custom callback that can be called in addition to the movement                                                        //newProg is 'prog' - the progress delimeter of the range
+     * @param {Function?} action: a custom callback that can be called in addition to the movement                                                        //newProg is 'prog' - the progress delimiter of the range
      * @param {...Array[Number, Function]} progressSeparations: list of callback paired with a progress range, the callback must return a position (prog, newProg, initX, initY)=>return [x,y]
      * progressSeparations example: [0:(prog)=>[x1, y1]], [0.5:(prog, newProg)=>[x2, y2]] -> from 0% to 49% the pos from 1st callback is applied, from 50%-100% the pos from 2nd callback is applied
      */